List of animated series with LGBTQ characters

 This is a list of animated series with lesbian, gay, bisexual, transgender, intersex, asexual, genderqueer, and pansexual characters, along with other (LGBTQ) characters.
 This list includes fictional characters in animated cartoons, adult animation, and anime.
 This page includes some of those on the list of crossdressing characters in animated series.
+History of LGBTQ themes in Western animation, and anime and manga are delineated on separate pages.

 These lists only include recurring characters, otherwise known as supporting characters, which appear frequently from time to time during the series' run, often playing major roles in more than one episode, and those in the main cast are listed below.
-LGBTQ characters which are guest stars or one-off characters are listed on the pages focusing exclusively on gay, lesbian, bisexual, and non-binary characters in animation, along with trans, pansexual, asexual, non-binary, and intersex characters in fiction.
+LGBTQ characters which are guest stars or one-off characters are listed on the pages focusing exclusively on gay, lesbian, bisexual, and non-binary characters in animation, along with trans, pansexual, asexual, and intersex characters in fiction.

 The entries on this page are organized alphanumerically by duration dates and then alphabetically by the first letter of a specific series.